alexiv-tn65/DLS_Project/README.md

 #### For use with docker

--Paste your bot token into the **dockerfile**:
+- Paste your bot token into the **dockerfile**:
 ENV TELEGRAM_BOT_TOKEN = 'your telegram bot token'

--build the docker image:
+- build the docker image:
 docker build . -t my_bot_app

--run docker image:
+- run docker image:
 docker run -d my_bot_app